William Thomas Thornton: Senior administrator at examiner's office

-Retirement and death

-In 1873, Thornton was made CB after being recommended by the Duke of Argyll.
-On 17 May 1873 Thornton contributed an account of John Stuart Mill's work at the India House to The Examiner.

 Published works

 Over-population and its Remedy

 In 1845, Thornton published his first economic work, Over-population and its Remedy, which focused on the colonization of Irish wastes, and the Irish peasantry.
 Thornton downplayed the importance of emigration and disapproved of state interference, but encouraged subdivision of the land.
 In this work, Thornton refers to and praises Mill's work Principles of Political Economy, and contests the views of John Ramsay McCulloch, most notably, the validity of comparisons of prosperity between the medieval and modern laboring classes.
 In a January 1847 issue of the Edinburgh Review, Thornton's arguments against that comparison were largely criticized.

 The work is generally seen as anti-Malthusian.
 Thornton argued that Robert Malthus had "overlooked and undervalued the tendency which the possession of property has to engender prudence, and seems, indeed, to have thought that the quality is rarely to be found among members of the laboring class, except under the pressure of misery."
 He posited that there was a "low-level trap" for the laboring class in the economical development of society: that the realities of life for the impoverished were too much to allow them to focus on any real prospect of prosperity.
 Thornton also cited competition; workers "are too numerous to earn a competent subsistence for themselves and their families, competition takes place amongst them: each, in his anxiety to obtain employment, offers to accept lower wages than he requires for his comfortable maintenance...
 Neither has this state any tendency to correct itself.
 Whatever point populations that may attain, it can with equal ease at least maintain itself there."